bertelsmannstift/data-knowledge-hub/README.md

 ## Projects: Getting started

-The Data Knowledge Hub also includes a collection of projects that demonstrate the use of social media monitoring tools and techniques.
+The Data Knowledge Hub also includes a collection of projects that demonstrate the use of social media research and access tools and techniques.
 To get started with the projects, follow these steps:

 1. Clone the repository:
    ```bash